-&lt;sup>15 P.L.
-109-171 helps states pay for the cost of their CSE pass-through and disregard policies by requiring the federal government to share in the costs of the entire amount of child support collections passed through and disregarded by states.
+16 P.L.
+109-171 helps states pay for the cost of their CSE pass-through and disregard policies by requiring the federal government to share in the costs of the entire amount (up to \$100 per month for one child; up to \$200 per month for two or more children) of child support collections passed through and disregarded by states (effective October 1, 2008).

-&lt;sup>16 P.L.
-109-171 gives states the option of distributing to former TANF families the full amount of child support collected on their behalf (i.e., both current support and all child support arrearages - including arrearages collected through the federal income tax refund offset program).
+17 P.L.
+109-171 gives states the option of distributing to former TANF families the full amount of child support collected on their behalf (i.e., both current support and all child support arrearages-including arrearages collected through the federal income tax refund offset program).
+This provision takes effect on October 1, 2009, or October 1, 2008 at state option.